Generating Rectifiable Measures through Neural Networks: Properties of Lipschitz Mappings

 \section{Properties of Lipschitz Mappings}

-In this section, we state basic definitions and properties of Lipschitz mappings required in the current paper.
-We start with the definition of Lipschitz constants, gradients, and generalized Jacobian determinants of Lipschitz mappings. \begin{dfn} Let $\setA\subseteq \reals^m$ and suppose that $f\colon\setA\to \reals^n$ is Lipschitz.
-For every $p\in[1,\infty]$, we set
+In this section, we state basic definitions and properties of Lipschitz mappings required throughout the paper.
+We start with the definition of Lipschitz constants, gradients, and generalized Jacobian determinants of Lipschitz mappings. \begin{dfn} Let $\setA\subseteq \reals^m$ and consider the Lipschitz mapping $f\colon\setA\to \reals^n$.
+For $p\in[1,\infty]$, we set